Low-Mach-number limit for two-phase flows: Low-Mach number limit for two-phase flows with one single velocity

 \subsubsection{Formal derivation of the low-Mach-number limit for two-phase systems with pressure algebraic closure}

 In this subsection, we consider System \eqref{algebraic1velocity} and we do a dimensional analysis as explained in the first section of this paper to make appear the Mach number in the equations (change of variable \eqref{changevar}).
-A coefficient with the squared of the Mach number appears and we set it as $\eps$.
+We consider the following a-dimensional two-phase flow system.